 When most couples think about asking family and friends to help at their weddings, they often think first about bridesmaids and maid of honor, groomsmen and best man, flower girls, and ring bearers.
 It is important to note that a 21st century wedding may have a “man of honor”, “best woman”, “bridesmen”, “groomswomen”, and “flower boy”.
 In fact, some couples have had their grandmothers as “flower girls”!
 (The guests loved it!)

-These days, it is becoming more popular to call all maids of honor, matrons of honor, bridesmaids, best men, and groomsmen simply “honor attendants”.
+These days, it is becoming more popular to call all maids of honor, matrons of honor, bridesmaids, best men, and groomsmen simply “attendants”.
 Problems solved.

 Other possible wedding roles for your friends and family

 Bridesmaids and maids of honor

 You’ll read some etiquette “experts” telling you, “The maid of honor is the unmarried best friend or a sister of the bride.
 The matron of honor is a married close friend or relative of the bride.
 Most brides have one maid or matron of honor in their wedding party.”
 Here I’m using “maid of honor” as shorthand for both “maid of honor” and “matron of honor”.
 Your best bet: If you don’t have a strong opinion, ask them what they prefer to be called.

 If a bride has two sisters, does she have to choose between them to be the maid of honor?
 Absolutely not!

 Several couples at weddings I have had the honor of officiating have had more than one maid of honor.
 Some couples chose to have co-maids of honor; some chose to have all bridesmaids and no maid of honor.